grafbase/graphql-federation-benchmarks/README.md

 ### Commands

-Be warned that those commands will stop _all_ docker containers without any mercy.
+Be warned that those commands will stop and delete _all_ docker containers without any mercy.
+If you don't want that, adjust the `docker-clean.sh` script.
+But for a reason that escapes me for now, sometimes it's needed.

 ```bash
 # Run all benchmarks with all gateways